-Antiracism Working Group for White Parents
+Facing Whiteness: an Antiracism Working Group for White Caregivers

 The group supports ongoing learning and peer leadership as a way to build white parent capacity in the fight against racism, at home, school, work and beyond.

-Building on a number of conversations, including those around the 2015 Unpacking Race symposium, these parents worked with the Parents of Students of Color and the Gordon administration to create a program of activities that began in the fall of 2015.
+Building on a number of conversations, including those around the 2015 Unpacking Race symposium, Gordon parents worked with the Parents of Students of Color and the Gordon administration to create a program of activities that began in the fall of 2015.

-For more information, contact parents:
+For more information on the group, contact parents: